fujaru/lasku/Resources/docs/pages/install/install.md

 Do not forget to change the default password once you are logged in.

+If after installation you are seeing "Under Maintenance" message, this is because the installer was unable to automatically disable the installer script by removing **`/install.php`** file.
+You can disable it manually by locating your installation directory, and remove/rename the file **`/install.php`**.
+When `/install.php` does not exists, Lasku will work normally.

 ### Removing index.php

 This step is optional but can make URLs looking prettier.
 It will change